The Role of Allied Health in Supporting People With Disabilities

-Allied health plays a critical role in helping people with disabilities achieve their goals and participate fully in their communities.
-Pro-Form Physiotherapy has recently partnered with Maple Community Services, a family owned and operated NDIS service provider to bring quality service and care to clients with disabilities.
-In order for clients to get the best out of their allied health services, in this blog, we unpack the role of allied health in disability support and all its facets down to the basics starting from what is allied health, what does an allied health assistant do, NDIS benefits with allied health, role of NDIS physiotherapists in disability support and more.
+In order for clients to get the best out of their allied health services, in this blog, we unpack the role of allied health in disability support and all its facets down to the basics starting from what is allied health, what does an allied health assistant do, ndis benefits with allied health, role of ndis physiotherapists in disability support and more.

 Allied Health refers to a group of healthcare professionals who work together with doctors, nurses, and specialists to provide patient care.
 These professionals include physiotherapists, chiropractors, occupational therapists, speech therapists, dietitians, and more.
-They help patients manage their health and improve their quality of life by using specialised techniques and tools to diagnose, treat, and manage a variety of conditions.
+They help patients manage their health and improve their quality of life by using specialized techniques and tools to diagnose, treat, and manage a variety of conditions.
 They work in various settings, such as hospitals, clinics, schools, and private practices.
-Understanding the role of allied health in disability support is critical in improving patient outcomes as it is an essential part of the healthcare system.

 Sometimes, allied health professionals might have assistants to help with supporting patients in their health journey.
 So if you’re wondering what an allied health assistant does, their responsibilities can often vary depending on the kind of allied health professional they work alongside.
-For instance, allied health assistants (AHAs) to ndis physiotherapists may be tasked with assisting patients with exercises, setting up equipment, and documenting patient progress.
-An AHA working with an occupational therapist may help with functional assessments and assistive technology training.

 Allied health assistants are also tasked with administrative work such as scheduling appointments, preparing treatment rooms, and managing patient records.
 AHAs may also provide emotional and social support to patients and their families.